fsprojects/Rezoom.SQL/Outline.md

    Then cover the step-local batch class.

-   Finally, complete the DataRequest implementation and add a static wrapper method converting it to an IDataTask.
+   Finally, complete the DataRequest implementation and add a static wrapper method converting it to a Plan.

 ## Using the integration